alexlzb/video_url_scanner/README.md

 # Design information
 * video_url_scanner is a small tool.
 It takes video urls in text file and generate report with image capture.
 * It supports video url in http://, https://, rtsp://, rtmp://. udp://, srt:// and more will be supported soon.
-* Only two files - main program and package requirement.
+* Only one file - video_url_scanner.py - the main program.

 # Installation